Doherty Track & Field

 2. Any variance of our event or strength program must be cleared through the coach.

-4. It is in the Athlete’s best interest to buy into our program in order
+3. It is in the Athlete’s best interest

 2. Arrange for you own transportation for El